stellar/stellar-dbt-public/models/docs/universal.md

 Hash of the ledgerKey which is a subset of the ledgerEntry.
 The subset of ledgerEntry fields depends on ledgerEntryType.
 {% enddocs %}

+{% docs closed_at %}
+Timestamp in UTC when this ledger closed and committed to the network.
+Ledgers are expected to close ~every 5 seconds
+{% enddocs %}